Alternate Forms of Project Delivery overview

 If you want to test where you stand before reading AFPD, try a free ExAC practice question.
 If you are ready to drill the full Section 4 catalogue, see plans for full access.

-AFPD is a short reference document published in February 2005 by the Joint Board of Practice of the AAA and APEGGA (now APEGA).
+AFPD is a short reference document dated February 2005, issued by the Joint Board of Practice of the AAA and APEGGA (now APEGA).
 It summarizes the four primary project delivery categories used in Canadian construction: Traditional (Design-Bid-Build), Construction Management, Design-Build, and Public Private Partnership.

 Supplementary.
-Examitect's ExAC study plan lists AFPD as a supplementary resource for Section 4, category 9.1 (Compare the different types of construction project delivery).
-The primary resources for that category are CHOP Chapter 2.1 and Chapter 6.5.
+Examitect's ExAC study plan lists AFPD as a supplementary reference for Section 4, category 9.1 (Compare the different types of construction project delivery).
+The primary references for that category are CHOP Chapters 2.1, 4.1, and 6.5.

 Section 4, Bidding and Contract Negotiations.
 AFPD reinforces the project delivery comparisons in CHOP and gives candidates a second perspective on the advantages, disadvantages, and risk distribution of each delivery model.